makingthematrix/scalaonandroid/HelloFXML/README.md

     mvn javafx:run

-Snd then create and run a desktop native image:
+And then create and run a desktop native image:

     mvn client:build client:run